owncloud/ocis/docs/ocis/migration.md

 We are going to run and explore a series of services that will together handle the same requests as ownCloud 10.
 For initial exploration the oCIS binary is recommended.
 The services can later be deployed using a single oCIS runtime or in multiple cotainers.

-_TODO @butonic What does every service do?
-Why deploy in this order link to oCIS docs_

 ##### Storage provider for file metadata
 1. Deploy OCIS storage provider with owncloudsql driver.
 2. Set `read_only: true` in the storage provider config.
 _TODO @butonic add read only flag to storage drivers_
-3. Use cli tool to list files using the Cs3 api
+3. Use cli tool to list files using the CS3 api

 ##### File ID alternatives
 Multiple ownCloud instances can be merged into one oCIS instance.
 To prevent the numeric ids fqqrom colliding, the file ids will be prefixed with a new storage space id which is used by oCIS to route requests to the correct storage provider.
 See Stage 8 below.